-When you walked down West 48th Street between 6th and 7th avenue known as “Music Row, you had cool independent music stores to hang out in like “Rod Baltimore”, “Sam Ash” and many others.
-One such store that was a beacon of light to a lot of musicians in various stages of their careers, was “Manny’s Music”, a small instrument shop that opened in 1935 and sold a variety of instruments but mostly guitars.
-What made it stand out was a few factors, one, it was family owned and run by the family, next, it was a landmark that once served as the heart of Manhattan’s music scene.
+When you walk down West 48th Street between 6th and 7th avenue known as “Music Row.
+You had cool independent music stores to hang out in like “Rod Baltimore”, “Sam Ash” and many others.
+One such store that is a beacon of light to a lot of musicians in various stages of their careers.
+“Manny’s Music”, a small instrument shop that opened in 1935 and sold a variety of instruments but mostly guitars.
+What makes it stand out is a few factors, one, it is family owned and run by the family.
+Next, it’s a landmark that serves as the heart of Manhattan’s music scene.

 When you walked around and saw all the walls lined with so many autographs of famous musicians who had stopped by, you kind of wished that the walls could talk and tell you all the secrets they held.
 How could you not be inspired by all of it?
 “Manny’s was a place where you could almost feel the spirit of those musicians whose photos adorned the walls,” wrote Carlos Santana for Henry Goldrich’s book, ‘The Wall of Fame’.
 “I treasure my experiences in this wonderful place.”

 Mountain Productions began to build their reputation as one of North America’s leading event production companies in 1981 after producing a legendary benefit concert for Simon and Garfunkel in Central Park.
 Just a few blocks away, Manny’s Music was where Paul Simon, himself, bought his first guitar at the age of twelve.